What is the Student Conduct Process?

 Your Right to an Adviser

-Please be aware it is your right to have an adviser present at all judicial proceedings.
+Please be aware it is your right to have an adviser present at all conduct proceedings.
 An adviser may be a:

 If you choose to have an adviser present, they are not permitted to speak on your behalf during the hearing process.
 They are only to serve as support and give you advice as you respond to the allegations.